ZehenForever/mqcollect/README.md

 ```

 # Customizing
-Freely edit the ini file at `C:\YourE3MQ\config\collect.ini` to set up your characters.
-This file will be re-loaded every time you run relevant script commmands, so feel free to change the file without needing to re-run the script.
+Freely edit the ini file at `C:\PathToE3MQ\config\collect.ini` to set up your characters.
+This file will be re-loaded every time you run relevant script commmands, so feel free to change the file without needing to restart the script.

 # Available commands